Tying the knot to Csángó folk music from Moldavia (photo gallery)

 The teachers treated us to a "welcome drink" of fresh-squeezed grape juice, and the party was soon in full swing.
 Songs and folk dance music were played in turn for more than one-and-a-half hours.
 Inspired by the contagious enthusiasm of kindergarten teachers, the parents as well as their kids were dancing up a storm!

-Hungarian csango folk music and dancehouse in 2011
+Csango folk music and folk dance party in 2011

 with Sültü Band every second Saturday evening in Budapest, Hungary in 2011.